 Paradise Lost Book 1

-Paradise Lost by John Milton Book 1 OF Mans First Disobedience, and the Fruit Of that Forbidden Tree, whose mortal tast Brought Death into the World, and all our woe, With loss of Eden, till one greater Man Restore us, and…
+Of Man’s first Disobedience, and the Fruit Of that forbidden Tree, whose mortal taste Brought Death into the World, and all our woe, With loss of Eden, till one greater Man Restore us, and regain the blissful Seat, Sing Heav’nly…

 To Justify the Ways of God to Men